-With the announcement of returning to Alert Level 2 on the 11th of August, funeral gatherings are again restricted to 100 people in all regions other than Auckland.
+With the announcement of returning to Alert Level 1 on the 21st of September, funeral gatherings are now unrestricted in all regions other than Auckland.

 Our advice is to encourage all attendees to download the government’s NZ COVID Tracer App (ideally before they arrive).
 A QR Tracer Code will be clearly displayed for people to scan as they enter the venue.

 Alternatively, those without the technology can write their details on a Contact Tracing Log.

 For the moment, this will be our ‘norm’ and best we adapt and comply.